COVID-19 HEALTH AND SAFETY PRACTICES FOR IN-PERSON WORKSHOPS

 - Not presenting any of the following symptoms of COVID-19; shortness of breath, fever, cough, loss of taste or smell, vomiting or diarrhea, chills, muscle pain, sore throat, runny nose, nor have I in the last 5 days.

 - Not tested positive or suspected as having COVID-19 in the last 5 days.

 - We ask that students who are sick, or unable to confirm all of the above statements, excuse themselves from in-person participation until they are feeling well again and able to confirm these statements.

 - Course participant numbers have been reduced and classrooms will be set up to allow for two-metre physical distancing of all Individuals.

 - Courses will take place outdoors when possible.

-- Students are responsible to bring their own PPE (Personal Protection Equipment) to include 3-ply masks, gloves and eye protection and wear them during the course when instructed to do so.
+- Students are responsible to bring their own PPE (Personal Protection Equipment) to include 3-ply or medical masks, gloves and eye protection and wear them during the course when instructed to do so.

 - Courses will begin with a comprehensive discussion on effective PPE use, its benefits and limitations, and proper donning and doffing technique as defined by the CDC here: https://www.cdc.gov/coronavirus/2019-ncov/hcp/using-ppe.html